elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 ---

-### What value gets returned on a numeric conversion of true and false in JavaScript?
+### What value returns when you attempt a numeric conversion of true and false?

 <details>
   <summary><strong>View Answer:</strong></summary>